rhmaxdotorg/pulsechain-validator/README.md

 Enter the exit phrase described @ https://lighthouse-book.sigmaprime.io/voluntary-exit.html

 “Successfully validated and published voluntary exit for validator 0x...” – and we can check it’s status on the beacon explorer

+"Waiting for voluntary exit to be accepted into the beacon chain..."

+"Voluntary exit has been accepted into the beacon chain, but not yet finalized.
+Finalization may take several minutes or longer.
+Before finalization there is a low probability that the exit may be reverted."

 https://beacon.v4.testnet.pulsechain.com/validator/0x...
 ```